BobGreenwade/Delusion-Loop-Interrupter/Safeguard Flowchart.md

   - Uses `generate_reality_prompt()` for confidence-aware mitigation
 - `mitigatingLanguage()` ← triggered by speculative or illogical phrasing
   - Uses `select_mitigation()` with persona and emotional tone
 - `protocol_utils.py` ← supports logging, formatting, and fallback routing
+- `transcript.py` ← supports tagging, summarization, and escalation handoff

 Protocols may trigger one another or escalate to external systems.
 **ML-Ready**: All except `ethicalPause()`